fissama/fissama/README.md

-- Hi, I’m Le Anh Phi👋
+- Hi, I'm Phi Le Anh, 23 years old, belongs from Ho Chi Minh City, Viet Nam 👋

-- I’m a final-year student in University of Science, VNU-HCMC
+- I'm a software developer with more than one year of experience.
+I specialize in .NET technologies using ASP.NET Core, Angular, and TSQL.
+Also, I'm interested in Golang, JavaScript, and some front-end development like React.
+I can work alone or in a team.
 - My contact: [Facebook](http://www.facebook.com/leanh.phi.71) [Linkedin](http://www.linkedin.com/in/lê-anh-phi-9404801a7/) [Instagram](https://www.instagram.com/phileas99_/)
 > Try and fail, but never fail to try!
 ---